manussekhar/AWS_SAA_C02_Notes/EC2/EBS.md

 to move across [[Availabilty Zone]]s, we have to snapshot it

 *Delete on termination* flag will be false by default.
 It will be true for root volumes.
-Default EBS volumes are called root volumes and there wi.
+Default EBS volumes are called root volumes and there will be one.

 [[EBS Snapshots]]